Using a Multidimensional Poverty Index (MPI) to coordinate policies and achieve SDGs

 - James Foster, Professor of Economics and International Affairs, George Washington University

 - Gonzalo Hernádez Licona, Director, Multidimensional Poverty Peer Network

 Multidimensional Poverty Indices (MPIs) are widely used to measure and fight poverty in all its dimensions.
-This Side-Event will bring together leading statisticians at the forefront of innovations in poverty measurement to discuss and share their experiences of tailoring measures to their national context, improving existing MPIs, and using MPIs to coordinate policies and track progress towards the SDGs.
-In keeping with the 2020 UNSC theme of ‘Better Data, Better Lives’, this event will stress the importance of multidimensional poverty measurement to establish policies that improve the lives of the poor and leave no one behind.
+This Side-Event brought together leading statisticians at the forefront of innovations in poverty measurement to discuss and share their experiences of tailoring measures to their national context, improving existing MPIs, and using MPIs to coordinate policies and track progress towards the SDGs.
+In keeping with the 2020 UNSC theme of ‘Better Data, Better Lives’, this event stressed the importance of multidimensional poverty measurement to establish policies that improve the lives of the poor and leave no one behind.